 Condition

 It is important to identify the existing condition of the assets in the inventory and update it regularly.
-The asset condition defines the physical state of the asset at this moment in time and helps inform useful life remaining, maintenance interventions, replacements, and other asset decisions.
+The asset condition defines the physical state of the asset at this moment in time and helps inform useful life remaining, maintenance needs, replacements, and other asset decisions.
 The condition assessment should help the system:

-- Identify assets that are underperforming
+Identify assets that are underperforming.

-- Predict when assets will fail to deliver the desired level of service
+Predict when assets will fail to deliver the desired level of service.

-- Determine reasons for asset performance deficiency
+Determine reasons for asset performance deficiency.

-- Determine the type and timing of maintenance interventions or corrective actions
+Determine the type and timing of maintenance interventions or corrective actions.

-- Use in data-informed decision-making
+Use in data-informed decision-making.

 Examples – Factors Affecting Asset Condition